elstr-512/IN5050-P1/README.md

 This project is home exam one IN5050 (Programming Heterogeneous Multi-core Architectures) at the Department of Informatics, University of Oslo, Norway.
 For more information, see the course page.

+NOTE: The CMakeList is tailored for the IN5050 Quadro K2200 machines.

 ## Build:

 ``` bash